 Nifty BeEs is an ETF and hence offers diversification to the investors.
 The mutual fund invests in 50 different companies, and therefore, when investors buy one unit of an ETF, they get instant diversification and hence spreading the risk.
 Also, investing in Nifty BeEs is very economical as the expenses are limited to 0.8%.

 Since it replicates S&P CNX Nifty, the investment portfolio is known to the investors, making it a very transparent form of investment.
 It trades on the NSE and hence is very convenient to buy and sell, and it is also very liquid.
 Moreover, Nifty BeEs follows an in-kind mechanism of portfolio creation and redemption.
 Hence it protects long term investors from trading activity and additional costs of short term investors.
 Therefore they can be considered as a good investment.

 Check Out ETF vs Index Fund

 Giving dividends to its investors depends on whether the scheme is having surplus funds available or not.
 Trustee of the scheme often takes the decision of dividend payouts, dividend amount and frequency.
 Dividends are paid to the investor after deducting the applicable TDS taxes.
-Usually, the dividend is paid within 30 days from its date of declaration.
+Usually, the dividend payment is within 30 days from its date of declaration.
 However, the fund doesn’t guarantee the dividend amount and the frequency of the dividend payments.
-Furthermore, once the dividend is paid, the NAV of the scheme shall be reduced by the dividend amount and the dividend distribution tax (DDT) amount.
+Furthermore, upon dividend payment, the NAV of the scheme reduces by the dividend amount and the dividend distribution tax (DDT) amount.

-Dividends are distributed through any of the following ways:
+Dividends distribution is through any of the following ways:

 - Real-Time Gross Settlement (RTGS)